Former PM Gilani barred from travelling abroad

 LAHORE: The Federal Investigation Agency (FIA) on early Wednesday morning halted former premier Syed Yousuf Raza Gilani from travelling to Bangkok.

-On this occasion, the agitated former PM was observed expressing anger at Prime Minister Imran Khan over the inclusion of his name in the ECL.
+On this occasion the agitated former PM was observed expressing anger at Prime Minister Imran Khan over the inclusion of his name in ECL.
 “Political revenge will not be good for Prime Minister Imran Khan.
-I have been appearing before courts consistently and had informed the judges and relevant authorities regarding my foreign visit previously too”, Gilani said.
+I have been appearing before courts consistently and had informed the judges and pertaining authorities regarding my foreign visit previously too”, Gilani said.

 LAHORE: The Federal Investigation Agency (FIA) on early Wednesday morning halted former premier Syed Yousuf Raza Gilani from travelling to Bangkok.

-On this occasion, the agitated former PM was observed expressing anger at Prime Minister Imran Khan over the inclusion of his name in the ECL.
+On this occasion the agitated former PM was observed expressing anger at Prime Minister Imran Khan over the inclusion of his name in ECL.
 “Political revenge will not be good for Prime Minister Imran Khan.
-I have been appearing before courts consistently and had informed the judges and relevant authorities regarding my foreign visit previously too”, Gilani said.
+I have been appearing before courts consistently and had informed the judges and pertaining authorities regarding my foreign visit previously too”, Gilani said.